 Tri-Color - Created by Bud Wilcox in 1948.
 Bud used it for 20 years before it became well known to the public.
 Great crayfish colors.

 Frost's Blue Smelt - Created by Dick Frost,a well known Rangeley fly tier, rod builder, and former owner of the Rangeley Region Sport Shop.

-Pink Lady - Tied by Carrie Stevens.
-It was the last fly Carrie tied at her retirement.
+Pink Lady - Created by Carrie Stevens.
+The last fly Carrie tied at her retirement was a pink lady.

 Colonel Bates - Another Carrie Stevens pattern.
 Named after Joseph Bates who was a frequent visitor to Upper Dam pool.
 The fly was originally called the Captain Bates but was promoted to Colonel by request of Mr. Bates.

 Parmachenee Belle - Created by Henry Wells, a frequent visitor to Parmachenee Lake in the late 1800's.
 It is thought that the colors were meant to copy the colors of the belly fin of the brook trout.